PostHog/posthog.com/contents/blog/improving-posthog-deployments.md

 author: ["harry-waye", "guido-iaquinti"]
 ---

-PostHog was born in 2020 as an analytics product consisting of a Python application (Django + Celery) backed by a PostgreSQL datastore.
-The simple architecture was very easy to understand and troubleshoot.
-This simplicity was perfect for this stage and of the key selling points of PostHog is that users don’t need to surrender their data to a third party but instead run PostHog on their own infrastructure.

-The more simple the setup and maintenance, the lower the barrier of entry, and the more feedback we received on where to take the product.
+When PostHog was born in 2020, it was a simple Python application (Django + Celery) backed by a PostgreSQL datastore.
+Troubleshooting was easy, while the low barrier of entry meant fast adoption and more feedback on where to take the product.

 TODO: <insert diagram of event data flow from [here](https://www.google.com/url?q=https://posthog.com/handbook/engineering/databases/event-ingestion&sa=D&source=docs&ust=1647446368828545&usg=AOvVaw31KohI1YJiLlpt2SX8wP8P)>

-As time went by, the number of customers and the volume of data to ingest and analyze increased, and we realized that this simple architecture was not scalable.
-Our event queries using PostgreSQL were slow, and our ingestion couldn’t keep up with the volumes of events we were receiving.
-These limitations led us to revisit our stack:
+This was great at the start, but it couldn't last.
+More customers meant more data to ingest and analyze.
+Our ingestion couldn’t keep up with the volumes of events we were receiving, and our event queries using PostgreSQL were slow.
+If we wanted PostHog to scale, we had to revisit our stack:

 TODO: <insert slowly moving hedgehog image>

-Introducing Kafka helped us to decouple our data streams and our processing pipeline, while ClickHouse helped us to deliver very fast queries on a large volume of data and more horizontal scaling capabilities (for more detailed information see the [ClickHouse announcement](https://posthog.com/blog/clickhouse-announcement)).
-While these additions helped us scale, they come at a cost:
+Introducing Kafka helped us to decouple our data streams and our processing pipeline, while [ClickHouse helped us to deliver very fast queries](/blog/clickhouse-announcement) on a large volume of data and more horizontal scaling capabilities.
+These additions helped us scale, but they came at a cost: complexity.

+Here's a quick breakdown:

 * We now have additional distributed services like Kafka, ClickHouse and Zookeeper to deploy and manage.